ilya-zlobintsev/LACT/docs/CONFIG.md

       # Target temperature for the GPU in degrees.
       target_temperature: 83
     # Power limit in watts reported by the GPU (no automatic shunt correction).
-    # On NVIDIA 610.57.04, verified ordinary power-client support allows values
-    # down to 30 W, below the VBIOS minimum.
-The VBIOS maximum still applies.
     power_cap: 320.0
+    # NVIDIA power control: nvml (default) or ioctl (experimental opt-in).
+    # WARNING: ioctl uses an undocumented interface for ALL power limits and
+    # resets.
+It may cause instability or fail after driver updates.
+On compatible
+    # drivers it permits values down to 30 W; the native maximum still applies.
+    nvidia_power_cap_mode: nvml
     # Performance level option for AMD GPUs.
     # Can be `auto`, `low`, `high` or `manual`.
     performance_level: auto